-There are many different types of association leadership models, and each of them is effective when they are applied in the proper organizational context.
+There are many types of association leadership models, and each of them is effective when they are applied in the proper organizational context.
 For the most part, finding the right model has to do with fit more than any other factor.
-The key is to understand the different types of models that exist and how they might make sense to have in your organization.
+The key is to understand the different models that exist and how they might make sense to have in your organization.

 1. Full-time Executive Director with Industry Background

 There are some associations that require industry knowledge on staff and regular strategic guidance from an industry perspective, and this is where a full-time Executive Director (ED) with an industry background comes in.
 This type of leader will not only be able to provide the necessary expertise, but they will also be intimately familiar with the day-to-day operations of the association and the challenges that it faces.

 Associations that choose this model of leadership sometimes encounter challenges, especially related to cost.
 This is because they are essentially paying for two roles: an expert in the industry and a chief staff executive.
 In addition, there may be operational challenges – especially because industry expertise skills do not automatically translate to success in association management.

 This model is very similar to the full-time ED with an industry background, but the individual is only working part-time.
 This can be a good option for associations that want access to an expert in the industry but cannot afford a full-time ED.
 This type of engagement often results in better role clarity and clearer articulation of expectations over time.

 The challenges associated with this model mostly lie in the limited availability of the ED.
 To make things work with this limitation, the part-time ED may need to focus only on the most urgent matters in the daily operations of the association.
 For the same reason, the other staff members may not access the ED’s critical insights in real time.